-READ - Select a fiction or nonfiction book, a poem or play you have read and about which you have strong feelings.
+READ - Select a fiction or nonfiction book, a poem or play you have read that you feel strongly about[MH1] .
 (Sorry, no song lyrics!)
-It might be a book that helped you through a difficult time or it might be a book that simply touched your heart or inspired you.
+It might be a book that helped you through a difficult time, or it might be a book that simply touched your heart or inspired you.

-SEND - Mail your letter with the required entry coupon by the deadline date.
-Plan to make sure entries are in by January 8, 2018.
+Plan to make sure entries are in by Dec.
+14, 2018.

 Need some tips to get started?
 Not sure how to write a personal letter?
 Visit Letters About Literature website to read winning letters from past competitions and to access the Letters About Literature Teaching Guide (PDF).

-Here are the complete Rules and Guidelines for 2017 (PDF).
+Here are the complete Rules and Guidelines for 2018 (PDF).